China has banned ICOs

 Alibaba debuts ‘smile to pay’ facial recognition payments at KFC in China

 It is looking like a new era is coming for ICOs, at least those in China for now.
-The SEC has issued official warnings around the risks of ICOs, also known as token sales, but the Chinese government looks set to beat it to issuing regulation around the rapidly growing fundraising option.
+In the U.S., the SEC has issued official warnings around the risks of ICOs, also known as token sales, but the Chinese government looks set to beat it to implementing regulation around the rapidly growing fundraising option.

 A notice from a committee led by China’s central bank [link in Chinese] today announced an immediate ban on ICO funding, which has “seriously disrupted the economic and financial order.”

 Financial news site Caixin reported [link in Chinese] reported that the committee has prepared a list of 60 exchanges which will be subject to inspection and a report.
-In the meantime, there will be an ICO free in China.
+In the meantime, there will be an ICO freeze in China.

 ICOs involve raising funding by creating and selling new crypto tokens — commonly based on Ethereum — to investors.
 That’s led to comparisons with securities, with much speculation over whether financial regulators will look to regulate the space.